 Freedom of Information Day

-Freedom of Information (FOI) Day is an annual event on or near March 16, the birthday of James Madison, who is widely regarded as the Father of the Constitution and as the foremost advocate for openness in government.
+Freedom of Information (FOI) Day is an annual event on or near March 16, the birthday of James Madison.
+Madison is widely regarded as the Father of the Constitution and as the foremost advocate for openness in government.

-- James Madison Award – The award named for President James Madison was established in 1986 and is presented annually on the anniversary of his birth.
-That award is designed to celebrate an individual or group that has brought awareness to these issues at the national level.
+- The award named for President James Madison was established in 1986 and is presented annually on the anniversary of his birth.